“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 That began to change when he and his Glebe Collegiate Institute classmates formed the Fabulous Flying Flamingoes (FFF), a recreational ultimate team.
 They launched FFF in 1990, and Gavin has played with them every year since.
 Under his leadership, it evolved into a co-ed touring team for several years, earning a spot at the 2002 World Ultimate Club Championships in Hawaii before returning to its grassroots on the Ottawa Carleton Ultimate Association’s league fields.

-Making the leap from recreational team to competitive touring team helped prove to Gavin the merits of pivoting outside his comfort zone, a skill he has since mastered.
+Making the leap from recreational team to competitive touring team helped prove to him the merits of pivoting outside his comfort zone, a skill he has since mastered.
 (Fitting for the man after whom the offensive play “zone buster” was named.)

-“I’m quite risk averse,” says Gavin.
+“I’m quite risk averse,” he says.
 “But one of the things I’ve noticed is that if you push your boundaries a little bit, you’re normally not introducing great risk.
 The next step isn’t usually off a cliff; it’s usually just a little bit more outside of your comfort zone.
 I found that in pushing myself out of my comfort zone, it really expanded the number of opportunities I got to experience and the number of people I got to meet.”

 As his doubts subsided, Gavin went from being “a typical student who lived in a small bubble” to someone with a burgeoning sense of self who wanted to learn more about who he was, and wasn’t afraid to let others in on the secret.
 “Once I developed self-confidence, it allowed me to become more expressive as a person,” he says.

-Among the facets Gavin began exploring further was his desire to give back to the community.
+Among the facets he began exploring further was his desire to give back to the community.
 He’d always had a yearning to help others, but “hadn’t really found the right avenue for it,” he says.
 So he started looking into how he could make a difference in a way that felt right.

 Sharing Through Scoring was a great program in and of itself.
 It also allowed the Flamingo to wade in and gobble up a taste of what was to come.